zhangou888/academic_oz/content/resource/outlier/index.md

 * [performance](https://cran.r-project.org/web/packages/performance/index.html) offers one of the most multivariate outlier detection function-`check_outliers`.
 With different option keywords, this function is able to cover most of multivariate outlier detection criteria.
 You can find more details through the link below.
 [check_outliers](https://www.rdocumentation.org/packages/performance/versions/0.5.1/topics/check_outliers)

-In addition, I've listed all 9 useful R example scripts, you can download them and practice on your local R app.
+In addition, I've listed all 9 useful R example scripts.
+These R scripts are great practice resources for you to understand the outlier detection process and some available methods.
+You can download them and practice on your local computer.

 * [General Outlier Detection](https://github.com/zhangou888/Outlier/blob/main/code/outlier_analysis1.R)